Gurkirat-singh-oye/Authentication-with-FastAPI/README.md

 - Authenticating admin and client users
 - registering new client users
 - logging in users with JWTs
-- admin power to ban users
+- admin powers to ban users